jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

     Existing list items can be moved up or down with `M-UP` or `M-DOWN` and indented or exdented with `M-RIGHT` or `M-LEFT`.

+### List Navigation

+The same keys used for heading outline navigation also work inside nested lists.
+See the [Outline Navigation](#outline) section for details.

 ### List Customization

   * `markdown-list-indent-width` - depth of indentation for lists